w3c/wai-about-wai/_about/translating.md

 For a list of existing translations, see {% include link.html to="/translations/" text="All WAI Translations" %}.

-To get announcements related to WAI translations, subscibe to the WAI Translations mailing list by sending e-mail to <a href="mailto:public-wai-translations-request@w3.org?subject=subscribe">public-wai-translations-request@w3.org with subject: &ldquo;subscribe&rdquo;</a>
+To get announcements related to WAI translations, subscribe to the WAI Translations mailing list by sending e-mail to <a href="mailto:public-wai-translations-request@w3.org?subject=subscribe">public-wai-translations-request@w3.org with subject: &ldquo;subscribe&rdquo;</a>

 {::nomarkdown}
 {% include box.html type="end" %}